 \subsection{Results for the JetLat Dataset}

-Recall that the JetLat dataset is three-dimensional and consists of the daily jet latitude index together with the first and second principal components (PC1 and PC2) of 850~hPa zonal wind anomalies.
-The jet latitude index is known to exhibit a trimodal distribution, reflecting preferred southern, central, and northern jet positions that are commonly interpreted as distinct jet regimes.
-These regimes are typically defined by clustering the daily jet latitude values \citep{woollings2010variability, hannachi2017weather, strommen2023topological}.
-The southern (low jet latitudes), central (intermediate jet latitudes), and northern (high jet latitudes) regimes correspond to the negative, neutral, and positive phases of the NAO, respectively \citep{woollings2010variability, strommen2020jet}.
-Figure~\ref{fig:jetlat_regimes} shows the configuration of these regimes in the JetLat dataset.
-Regime boundaries are defined by the local minima of the empirical jet-latitude distribution, which separate preferred jet positions.
+Recall that the JetLat dataset provides a three-dimensional representation of North Atlantic jet variability, consisting of the daily jet latitude index together with the first two principal components of 850 hPa zonal wind anomalies.

+The jet latitude index shows a distribution with three preferred states (southern, central, and northern jet positions), which are commonly interpreted as distinct circulation regimes.
+Fig.~\ref{fig:jetlat_regimes} shows the configuration of these regimes in the JetLat dataset.
+Regime boundaries are defined by local minima of the empirical jet-latitude distribution, which separate the preferred jet positions.

-When applying a Gaussian KDE-based bifiltration, the method fails to recover all three jet regimes.
-It identifies only two connected components at the 10\% density threshold, corresponding to the central and northern jet regimes, while the southern regime is not sufficiently separated to be detected (see Fig.~\ref{fig:JetLat_result_KDE}).
-As noted by \citet{strommen2023topological}, refining the density threshold or increasing the number of EOFs does not improve this result, suggesting that the two-regime pattern is a robust feature of the KDE-based approach.
+The Gaussian KDE-based bifiltration fails to recover all three jet regimes.
+At the 10\% density threshold, it identifies only two connected components, corresponding to the central and northern jet regimes (Fig.~\ref{fig:JetLat_result_KDE}).
+The southern jet regime does not appear as a separate component at any threshold.
+As noted by S23, neither refinement of the density threshold nor increasing the number of principal components improves this outcome, suggesting that the two-regime pattern is a robust outcome of the Gaussian KDE-based approach.

-In contrast, the centrality-based method exhibits a richer structure.
-For all tested values of $k$, it consistently identifies two connected components across low centrality thresholds (typically $p \leq 40\%$).
-For intermediate neighborhood sizes ($30 \leq k \leq 100$), three to four connected components emerge, and outside of this range the number of connected components again collapses to two (Fig.~ \ref{fig:JetLat_results}).
+On the other hand, the centrality-based method yields a richer structure.
+At low centrality thresholds ($p \leq 40\%$), it consistently identifies two connected components across all tested $k$.
+For intermediate neighborhood sizes ($30 \leq k \leq 100$), this number increases to three or four components at low $p$, while outside this range of $k$ it again collapses to two (Fig.~\ref{fig:JetLat_results}).

-To understand the nature of the identified components, we assign regimes based on the dominant jet-latitude proportion within each component, and define purity as the fraction of points belonging to the assigned regime.
-Table~\ref{table:regime_assignment} summarizes the results of this procedure for $k=40$.
+To understand the nature of these components, we assign each one to a regime based on the dominant jet-latitude proportion among its points.
+Some components are strongly associated with a single regime, while others mix regimes; we refer to these as mixed-regime components.
+To quantify this, we define regime purity as the fraction of points in a component belonging to its assigned dominant regime.
+Table~\ref{table:regime_assignment} summarizes results for $k=40$.